Candlesticker

 Trader’s Behavior

-The confirmation level is defined as the last close.
-Prices should cross below this level for confirmation.
+The confirmation level is determined by the last close.
+For confirmation, prices should fall below this level.

-The stop loss level is defined as the higher of the last two highs.
-Following the bearish signal, if prices go up instead of going down, and close or make two consecutive daily highs above the stop loss level, while no bullish pattern is detected, then the stop loss is triggered.
+The stop-loss level is defined as the higher of the last two highs.
+Following the bearish signal, if prices rise instead of falling and either close above or make two consecutive daily highs above the stop-loss level, without detecting any bullish pattern, the stop-loss is triggered.